activeviam/mac/docs/setting_up/exporting.md

-# Exporting Data from an ActivePivot Application
+# Exporting Data from an Atoti Server Application

-The exporting of an ActivePivot application is done through an `IMemoryAnalysisService`.
+The exporting of an Atoti Server application is done through an `IMemoryAnalysisService`.

 This service can be instantiated